 When combined with federal and state grants, as well as outside scholarships, Earlham can be just as affordable as a public university.

-Ivy Tech students considering Earlham as part of the fall 2021 entering class are eligible for Earlham’s Heartland Region Scholarship, which is worth $2,000 per year, up to four years, on top of any other scholarships from Earlham.
+Ivy Tech graduates admitted to Earlham are eligible for our Heartland Region Scholarship, which is worth $2,000 per year, up to four years.

 Why transfer to Earlham?